Welcome to Photoshop 2: Portrait Retouching and Color Correction!

 Congratulations, you have completed Photoshop 2: Portrait Retouching and Color Correction!
 This is no easy feat.
 We covered many challenging concepts and techniques in this class.
+If you would like to learn about colorizing black and white photos, try the project below at home.
 Keep in mind that photo retouching is a wide area of work that takes years to master.
 Continue to practice and experiment with these new skills and techniques, and you will be on your way to become a retouching expert.

 In this additional section we will use what we've learned about layers, masks, and color to colorize a black and white photo.

 This is a technique that portrait editors sometimes use to preserve and enhance old family photos, which are often in black and white.

 Example: Before and after colorization

 Go to Image > Adjustment > Shadow/highlights....
 Set shadow at about 25% to 35%.
 This effectively reduces shadows and makes colorization easier.

 Choose the quick selection tool and start making selections of different areas of the photo that will be different colors.
 To exclude some selection, hold Alt/Option and click on the part you don't want to select.
 Use a small brush size of 5-10px to make a more precise selection.

 Once you have a selection you are happy with, click Select and Mask... in the top option bar.
 Check the Smart Radius box, and adjust the various sliders to refine your selection.
 When you are done click OK.